eddoww/modded-schematics/README.md

 ## Replacing Blocks

 If you are using Schematica, there is a way to replace blocks of a specific type in the projected schematic.
-For example, if you want to replace the dirt in the Water Wheel, you can use the following command:
+For example, if you would like to replace the dirt in the Water Wheel, you can use the following command:

 	/schematica replace dirt grass